 Although workshops, lectures and activities will be held on the Navajo reservation, the information spans state and tribal borders, Jackson said.
 Originating in Oklahoma, the Native American Church is a religious denomination that uses peyote to allow communion with God and to give healing.

 "Whether it's Navajo or other tribes, it's all similar," he said.
 "With the Native American Church, everybody uses peyote, just like all Christianity uses the Bible."

 People who use peyote, however, are subject to laws and regulations.
 The use of other herbs, plants and animal products also is governed by federal guidelines, said Francis Mitchell, a Farmington-based medicine man.

-"The Native American Church is about the use of a plant called peyote," he
+"The Native American Church is about the use of a plant called

 The weekend's agenda includes presentations by representatives of three federal departments, invited to the conference to give updates on rules.